 Record Keeping

+All complaints received related to the certification process, certified entities, or the conduct of auditors must be recorded, acknowledged, and investigated promptly.
+A dedicated complaints register shall be maintained, capturing details such as date, complainant, nature of complaint, actions taken, resolution, and closure date.

 All grievance records, including investigations and resolutions, will be maintained for a minimum of five years and reviewed periodically as part of the management review process.

 Appendix 1